gromeck/DartScorer/Software/audio/README.md

 # How to generate a voice?

-* Your voice
+## Your voice
 - Get a microphone & audacity and speak the words
-- cut the sounds into pieces and save the result in the named files.
+- cut the sounds into pieces and save the result in the named files

-* espeak.de
-* espeak.en
+## espeak.de / espeak.en

 - Install espeak
 - Run the script generate-espeak.sh
-- This will generate the german and english caller voice.
+- This will generate the german and english caller voices

-# Need more voices?
+# Need more voices? :dart: :loudspeaker:

 Visit https://github.com/gromeck/DartScorer-Voices